sharktrace/lapzbot/README.md

 ### Command list
 * `!help` :- Displays a list of commands that you can use.
 * `!stats <username>` :- Displays username, PP, playcount and accuracy using the osu!
 API.
 Make sure that if your username contains more than 2 word, user underscore to separate the words.
-Ex :- @lapzbot stats John_Smith
+Ex :- `!stats John_Smith`
 * `!top <username>` :- Displays the top 5 plays of the user.
 Currently experimental.
 Refer to above on how to format your username.
 * `!guess` :- Starts a number guessing game
 * `!quiz` :- Asks a random question